openebs/mayastor-docs/reference/storage-class-parameters.md

 ## "protocol"

-Supported values are "nvmf" and "iscsi".
-It is the protocol that is used for mounting the volume (target) on the application node.
-Not to be confused with the protocol that is used between nexus and replicas, that is always "nvmf".
-By "nvmf" here, we mean NVMe over TCP protocol - the next generation protocol that is supposed to replace iSCSI.
-We definitely recommend to use "nvmf". "iscsi" is not full-featured and provided only for users running older kernels that do not support NVMe over TCP yet but still would like to give Mayastor a try.
+The parameter 'protocol' takes the value `nvmf`(NVMe over TCP protocol).
+It is used to mount the volume (target) on the application node.

 ## "repl"